← Back to Complete Guide

 2. To host: Start a new game, select Co-op Session, choose your privacy setting (Friends Only recommended for first playthroughs), and launch

-3. To invite friends once in-game: Open the pause menu, go to Session Settings, and use the Invite Friends button — this sends Steam/console invites
+3. To invite friends once in-game: Open the pause menu, go to Session Settings, and use the Invite Friends button — or share your in-game Friend Code (recommended for cross-platform play between Steam, Epic, and Xbox players)

-4. To join a friend: From the main menu select Join Friend's Game, or accept the invite notification if they sent you one
+4. To join a friend: From the main menu select Join Friend's Game, accept the invite notification, or enter their Friend Code directly — Friend Code is the most reliable method for cross-platform sessions

-5. Late-joining players spawn at the shared base if one has been built, otherwise at the escape pod location
+5. Drop-in / drop-out is fully supported — new players can join a mid-progression world at any time.
+Late joiners spawn at the shared base if one exists, otherwise at the escape pod location

 Recommended Role Splits for 4 Players